tsochefkarma-ux/TCC-SHT/Unification_and_Beyond/readme.md

 * Shows that Quantum Mechanics is not a fundamental postulate, but an emergent property of **10D Projection**.
 * **The Born Rule ($P=|\psi|^2$):** Derived as the unique measure that conserves information when projecting a 10D pure state onto a 4D subspace (Partial Trace).

+---
+### Everything below this is purely speculative.
+(Even more so than everything prior.)

 ### [`04_Consciousness_and_the_Interior.md`](./04_Consciousness_and_the_Interior.md)
 **The Architecture of the Observer.**
 * Explains the **Hard Problem** as a structural inevitability: A 4D self-model cannot fully represent its own 10D reality, creating an "Explanatory Gap" (Gödelian Incompleteness).